kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 ## 4. Get Pulse Apps

-Pulse also provides separate indispensable [macOS and iOS apps](https://pulselogger.com) that you can use to view logs collected by the Pulse SDK and even debug your apps in real-time with features like response mocking.
-The app are [available on the App Store](https://apps.apple.com/us/app/pulse-network-logger/id6661031747).
+Pulse also provides separate, indispensable [macOS and iOS apps](https://pulselogger.com) that you can use to view logs collected by the Pulse SDK and even debug your apps in real-time with features like response mocking.
+The apps are [available on the App Store](https://apps.apple.com/us/app/pulse-network-logger/id6661031747).

 The apps require two more simple configuration steps.